MicrosoftDocs/fabric-docs/docs/admin/admin-power-bi.md

 ## Power BI settings

-More info about the Power BI admin center and it's integration with Microsoft Fabric.
+More info about the Power BI admin center and its integration with Microsoft Fabric.

 ## Next steps